PHANGS-JWST: Data Processing Pipeline and First Full Public Data Release: Data Quality

 \subsection{Quality Assurance and Outstanding Issues}

 Having created our final mosaics, we perform a round of internal quality assurance (QA).
 We have examined each individual image for issues such as poor astrometric alignment (which manifests as ``blurring'' between tiles), stepping between tiles which indicates poor level matching, and other defects in the data quality (e.g., remaining \onef\ noise).
-We find that each mosaic is free of these issues, and the data quality is excellent.
+We find that each mosaic is free of these issues.

 We then performed a round of inter-band quality checks, producing three-color images (of F200W, F300M, and F1000W) using SAOImageDS9 \citep{2003JoyeMandel} to assess the NIRCam short, NIRCam long, and MIRI overall alignment.
 Here, we are essentially checking that the astrometry between these mosaics is good, as large misalignments will lead to clear blurring between the color channels.
-We find that the NIRCam-to-NIRCam agreement is excellent, as is the NIRCam-to-MIRI agreement in most cases, although there are some exceptions.
-The mosaics themselves generally look excellent, but there are some outstanding issues that remain unresolved in this data release.
+We find that the NIRCam-to-NIRCam agreement is very good (with any misalignment significantly less than a NIRCam pixel), as is the NIRCam-to-MIRI agreement in most cases (with any misalignment less than a MIRI pixel), although there are some exceptions.
+The mosaics themselves generally look excellent and are ready for a wide range of science cases, but there are some outstanding issues that remain unresolved in this data release.
 We expect that these may improve as characterization of the instrumental features of {\it JWST} improve, and substantial improvements will be followed by new version releases.
 In particular, our QA has noted the following issues: